Thin-film lithium-ion battery: Applications

-The advancements made to the thin film lithium ion battery have allowed for many potential applications.
+The advancements made to the thin-film lithium-ion battery have allowed for many potential applications.
 The majority of these applications are aimed at improving the currently available consumer and medical products.
-Thin film lithium ion batteries can be used to make thinner portable electronics, because the thickness of the battery required to operate the device can be reduced greatly.
-These batteries have the ability to be an integral part of implantable medical devices, such as defibrillators and neural stimulators, “smart” cards, radio frequency identification, or RFID, tags and wireless sensors.
+Thin-film lithium-ion batteries can be used to make thinner portable electronics, because the thickness of the battery required to operate the device can be reduced greatly.
+These batteries have the ability to be an integral part of implantable medical devices, such as defibrillators and neural stimulators, "smart" cards, radio frequency identification tags and wireless sensors.
 They can also serve as a way to store energy collected from solar cells or other harvesting devices.
 Each of these applications is possible because of the flexibility in the size and shape of the batteries.
 The size of these devices does not have to revolve around the size of the space needed for the battery anymore.
-The thin film batteries can be attached to the inside of the casing or in some other convenient way.
+The thin-film batteries can be attached to the inside of the casing or in some other convenient way.
 There are many opportunities in which to use this type of batteries.

 Renewable energy storage devices

-The thin film lithium ion battery can serve as a storage device for the energy collected from renewable sources with a variable generation rate, such as a solar cell or wind turbine.
+The thin-film lithium-ion battery can serve as a storage device for the energy collected from renewable sources with a variable generation rate, such as a solar cell or wind turbine.
 These batteries can be made to have a low self discharge rate, which means that these batteries can be stored for long periods of time without a major loss of the energy that was used to charge it.
 These fully charged batteries could then be used to power some or all of the other potential applications listed below, or provide more reliable power to an electric grid for general use.

 Smart cards

 Smart cards have the same size as a credit card, but they contain a microchip that can be used to access information, give authorization, or process an application.
 These cards can go through harsh production conditions, with temperatures in the range of 130 to 150 °C, in order to complete the high temperature, high pressure lamination processes.
 These conditions can cause other batteries to fail because of degassing or degradation of organic components within the battery.
-Thin film lithium ion batteries have been shown to withstand temperatures of -40 to 150 °C. This use of thin film lithium ion batteries is hopeful for other extreme temperature applications.
+Thin-film lithium-ion batteries have been shown to withstand temperatures of -40 to 150 °C. This use of thin-film lithium-ion batteries is hopeful for other extreme temperature applications.